SuperMcNoodles/rubyjobbuilderdsl/Readme.md

 # How does Rubyjobbuilderdsl work?

-if you look at any job in jenkins and add /config.xml to the url you will see the raw xml that defines the job. rubyjobbuilderdsl works with models and xml generators.
+if you look at any job in jenkins and add /config.xml to the url you will see the raw xml that defines the job.

+rubyjobbuilderdsl works with models and xml generators to generate this xml.

+If you post this xml to the jenkins api it lets you create and modify the jobs giving you control over your jobs.

 Each jenkins feature/addin has a section in this xml. rubyjobbuilderdsl has a model for each addin that we have used so far (more can be added as and when required)